What are current assets

 • Tangibility: Current assets are often tangible, physical items that are expected to be utilized or transformed into cash within a year.

-• Financial Benefit: They provide financial benefits by facilitating the coverage of day-to-day expenses through sales or use.
+• Financial benefit: They provide financial benefits by facilitating the coverage of day-to-day expenses through sales or use.

-• Depreciation Exemption: Unlike some assets, current assets are not subject to depreciation.
+• Depreciation exemption: Unlike some assets, current assets are not subject to depreciation.

 Examples of current assets